Evan Dunham

-Evan Neil Dunham (born December 18, 1981) is an American professional mixed martial artist competing in the lightweight division.
+Evan Dunham (born December 18, 1981) is an American professional mixed martial artist competing in the lightweight division.
 He is perhaps best known for 21-fight tenure in the Ultimate Fighting Championship which spanned over a decade.

 Background

 Dunham, born and raised in Eugene, Oregon, began wrestling in middle school and continued at Winston Churchill High School.
 Dunham later attended the University of Oregon, and in 2000 he began training in Brazilian jiu-jitsu.
 He graduated with a degree in sociology, and worked in various jobs before becoming a fighter full-time.

 Mixed martial arts career

 Early career

 In an amateur bout in 2006 (a year before his professional debut), Dunham fought fellow future UFC lightweight title challenger Gray Maynard.
 Dunham lost the fight via unanimous decision.

 Dunham made his professional debut in 2007; he had five fights total that year.
 After winning six straight, Dunham was invited to fight for Palace Fighting Championship, a mid-size organization.
 He won his fight over Team Alpha Male's Dustin Akbari via rear-naked choke submission and remained undefeated.